My Guide to Being on a Budget

 1. TRACK YOUR DEBT

-Then put it all into an excel spreadsheet like I did in the above example.
-You can get my Downloadable Debt Pay Down Tracker for FREE here.
+This should all go into a spreadsheet like in the above photo.
+Remember it's just an example so yours will look very different.
+You can get my downloadable Debt Pay Down Tracker for free here.
 I set up formulas to subtract my payment and show what I owe in the next month.
-The only thing this spreadsheet doesn't show is finance rates, so just know that your actual amounts owed may differ when you factor in that charge.
+The only thing this spreadsheet doesn't show is interest rates, so just know that your actual amounts owed may differ when you factor in that charge.
+Your debt minimum payments are considered a fixed expense each month and can only decrease as you pay them off so it's important to get a total for how much you pay towards them as the minimum.

 2. MAKE A LIST OF HOW YOU SPEND